schelhorn/virana/README.md

 2.  _Virana reference_, `vref`, a tool that automatically obtains viral, human, fungi, and bacterial references sequences as well as their taxonomic annotation from reference archives
 3.  _Virana mapper_, `vmap`, a tool that employs highly sensitive and fast short read mappers to align transcriptomic or genomic reads to annotated references and supports a variety of output formats
 4.  _Virana homology_,`vhom`, a tool that analyzes the homology relationships within mapped reads in order to extract _homologous regions_, i.e. nucleotide stretches that display high sequence similarity to a pathogen and, optionally, also to human factors
 5. _Virana plot_, `vplot`, a tool that generates plots visualizing statistics of determined _homologous regions_.
+This component is not featured in the tutorial.

 ### Simulating reads